simonrenger/simonrenger/content/project/tbsg/index.md

 projects: []
 ---

 The tomorrow engine is a cross platform C++ game framework which allows the creation of deterministic linear card games.
-It has an extensive tooling written in JavaScript & Electron.
-I was in charge for the core Framework design as well as for the Tool design and execution.
-The unpublished game we build with it is called raptoads.
+Besides being the Tech lead / Team lead of the 11 programmers, I have been in charge for the core architecture.
+Besides this I have been responsible for implementing and designing the extensive tooling and pipeline for content creation, content management.
+The tooling was created in web technologies (electron & SQL Database), this allowed us for quick and rapid iterations.
+The game we created with this was called Raptoads.

 | Project Information |                                                              |
 | ------------------- | ------------------------------------------------------------ |